A vulnerability scanner has indicated that SMG is vulnerable to the CVE-2011-3389 / BEAST attack.

 Messaging Gateway implements SSL/TLS on three interfaces: Control Center, SMTP, and SSH.
 Each interface is addressed separately below.

-CVE-2011-3389 was been addressed in version 10.5 with an added option to the cc-config command line tool allowing restriction of the SSL / TLS versions available to the web application server.
+The cc-config command line tool can restrict the SSL / TLS versions available to the web application server.
 Setting the minimum TLS level for the Control Center web application server to TLSv1.2 will remove all BEAST vulnerable ciphers:

 This will restart the Control Center web application server after it is reconfigured.